SPLAD CURRICULUM – Course Descriptions

-An introduction to the professions of speech-language and audiology.
-This course surveys the possible etiologies and characteristics of various communication problems encountered by clinicians.
+An introduction to the professions of Speech-Language and Audiology.
+This course surveys the possible etiologies and characteristics of common communication problems encountered by clinicians.
 Language and communication differences in a multicultural society are also examined.

-Students observe and write reports on a total of 25 hours of therapy and/or diagnostic sessions in the areas of speech-language pathology and audiology.
+Students observe and write reports on a total of 25 hours of therapy and/or diagnostic sessions in the areas of both Speech-Language Pathology and Audiology.
 They also participate in discussions of procedures used by the professionals during therapeutic interventions.

-The study of the anatomy and physiology of respiration, hearing, phonation, articulation, and the central nervous system.
+The study of the structure and function of the respiration, hearing, phonation, articulation, and central nervous systems.
 Students participate in a gross-anatomy human cadaver lab.
-Weekly: 3 lectures and 1 lab.

 A study of International Phonetic Alphabet and its application to speech and hearing sciences.
 Includes an introduction to acoustic theory and spectrographic analysis of speech.
 Skill is developed in transcription of both normal and disordered speech in children and adults.

-An exploration of the theoretical information regarding speech perception and hearing, using concepts pf physics, anatomy, and physiology. clinical applications and management strategies for specific speech and hearing disorders will also be addressed.
-Prerequisites: SPPA234, 280.
+An exploration of the theoretical information regarding speech perception and hearing, using concepts of physics, anatomy, and physiology.
+Clinical applications and management techniques for specific speech and hearing disorders will also be addressed.